Transcribing Bengali Text with Regional Dialects to IPA using District Guided Tokens: Abstract

 \section{Abstract}

-Accurate transcription of Bengali text to the International Phonetic Alphabet (IPA) is a challenging task due to the complex phonology of the language and context-dependent sound changes.
-This challenge is even more for regional Bengali dialects due to unavailability of standardized spelling conventions for these dialects, presence of local and foreign words popular in those regions and phonological diversity across different regions.
-This paper presents an approach to this sequence-to-sequence problem by introducing the District Guided Tokens (DGT) technique on a new dataset spanning six districts of Bangladesh.
-The key idea is to provide the model with explicit information about the regional dialect or ``district" of the input text before generating the IPA transcription.
-This is achieved by prepending a district token to the input sequence, effectively guiding the model to understand the unique phonetic patterns associated with each district.
-The DGT technique is applied to fine-tune several transformer-based models, on this new dataset.
-Experimental results demonstrate the effectiveness of DGT, with the ByT5 model achieving superior performance over word-based models like mT5, BanglaT5, and umT5.
-This is attributed to ByT5's ability to handle a high percentage of out-of-vocabulary words in the test set.
-The proposed approach highlights the importance of incorporating regional dialect information into ubiquitous natural language processing systems for languages with diverse phonological variations.
-The following work was a result of the ``Bhashamul" challenge, which is dedicated to solving the problem of Bengali text with regional dialects to IPA transcription \href{https://www.kaggle.com/competitions/regipa/overview}{https://www.kaggle.com/competitions/regipa/}.
-The training and inference notebooks are available through the competition link.
+Accurate transcription of Bengali text to the International Phonetic Alphabet (IPA) is challenging due to the language's complex phonology and context-dependent sound changes.
+This challenge is aggravated in regional Bengali districts due to the unavailability of standardized spelling conventions, the presence of regionally popular local and foreign words, and phonological diversity across different regions.
+This study presents the first approach to tackle the never-before-attempted sequence-to-sequence problem of transcribing regional Bengali text to IPA by introducing District Guided Tokens (DGT).
+Our key idea is to provide the model with explicit information about the regional district or ``district" to help understand the unique phonetic pattern associated with each district of the input text before generating the IPA transcription.
+We utilize a new dataset consisting of text-ipa pairs, spanning six districts of Bangladesh.
+Our experimental results after fine-tuning various transformer models demonstrate the effectiveness of DGT, with the token-free ByT5 model achieving superior performance over word-based models like mT5, and umT5.
+The three models with DGT outperform the others, with the byt5-DGT model attaining the best WER and CER rates of 1.20\% and 0.42\%, respectively.
+To accelerate the progress of regional Bengali district applications, we open-source our family of models to the research community.